nguyendinh1987/DiffusionModelsLearner/docs/DiffusionModel.md

 Training amounts to maximizing the model log likelihood, which has a lower bound provided by Jensen’s inequality.
 >> $loss = \int dx^{(0)} q(x^{(0)}) log(p(x^{(0)}))$

 Training consists of finding the reverse Markov transitions which maximize this lower bound on the log likelihood.
+The task of estimating a probability distribution has been reduced to the task of performing regression on the functions which set the mean and covariance of a sequence of Gaussians

 # Multiplying distribution and computing posteriors
 # Entropy of reverse process